Lin-Kyi/lin-kyi.github.io/publications.md

 **Individual Differences and Perceived Password Security Management** [PDF](https://wayworkshop.org/2020/papers/way2020-kyi.pdf)
 **Lin Kyi**, Sonia Chiasson, and Elizabeth Stobert
 _Who Are You?!
 Adventures in Authentication (WAY) Workshop (at USENIX SOUPS) '20_

-## Under Review
-**Redefining Creativity Safeguards in the Generative AI Ecosystem: A Social Value-Based Analysis**
-Amruta Mahuli, **Lin Kyi**, and Asia Biega

-**From Clicks to Consensus: A Collective Consent Approach to Data Governance**
-**Lin Kyi**, Paul Gölz, Robin Berjon, and Asia Biega

-**When Feasibility of Fairness Audits Relies on Willingness to Donate Data: Examining User Acceptance of Multi-Party Computation Protocols for Fairness Monitoring**
-Changyang He, Parnian Jahangirirad, **Lin Kyi**, and Asia Biega